scullyio/scully/docs/roadmap.md

 In here we are listing the things we would like to implement in Scully.
 We are giving no time-estimates as we are deppening on available time of contributors and/or sponsors.
+There are an couple of new optional render plugins in the list.
+Those will all be optional, the current way of working will keep on existing.
+We plan on changing the default renderer to the playwright version  when we have enough feedback and testing done.
+Even when this happens, you can still keep on using the system that is now in place, and the new default will only be activated in new projects.

 - release V2 of Scully
   - Deprecate support for Angular before version 12.